davidseve/cloud-native-deployment-strategies/README.md

 ![Argo CD](images/ArgoCD-UI.png)

 ### Configure OpenShift with Argo CD

+We are going to follow, as much as we can, a GitOps methodology in this demo.
+So we will have every thing in our Git repository and use **ArgoCD** to deploy it in the cluster.

 In the current Git repository, the [gitops/cluster-config](gitops/cluster-config/) directory contains OpenShift cluster configurations such as:
 - namespaces `blue-green-gitops`.